British Army during the French Revolutionary and Napoleonic Wars: Cavalry

 At the start of the French Revolutionary Wars, the "heavy" cavalry were equivalent to dragoons or "medium" cavalry in the French and other armies.
 They consisted of three regiments of Household Cavalry, seven regiments of Dragoon Guards and six regiments of Dragoons.
 The Dragoon Guards had been regiments of heavy cavalry in the eighteenth century, but had been converted to dragoons to save money.
-The heavy cavalry wore red uniforms and bicorne hats.
-From 1796, they were armed with the straight 1796 Heavy Cavalry Sword, a heavy hacking sword which was reckoned to be useless for thrusting, and also carried a long carbine.
-(The Scots Greys wore a bearskin headdress and had a more curved sword.)
+The heavy cavalry wore red jackets and bicorne hats.
+The light cavalry units consisted of fourteen regiments of Light Dragoons, which had been formed during the eighteenth century to carry out the roles of scouting and patrolling.
+The light dragoons wore short blue braided jackets and the leather Tarleton helmet.